 As with most cable companies, you’re able to use your own if you care to drop the fee.
 However, they void some customer support offerings if you opt to do so, making this a no-go for non-technical customers.

-While US law was amended in 2020 to prohibit requiring Wi-Fi router leases, companies like Comcast continue to work around the rule in 2023 by bundling services such as security and smart-home functionality that only work with their leased equipment.
-1 This effectively discourages customers from using their own equipment.
+While US law was amended in 2020 to prohibit requiring Wi-Fi router leases, companies like Comcast continue to work around the rule in 2023 by bundling services such as security and smart-home functionality that only work with their leased equipment.1 This effectively discourages customers from using their own equipment.

 Summary of Xfinity regular rates

-To summarize, the regular rate after first-year discounts for each Xfinity internet-only plan, including the WiFi router fee, is:
+To summarize, the regular rate after new-customer discounts for each Xfinity internet-only plan, including the WiFi router fee, is:

 Where are Xfinity price changes disclosed?